 Just like early Easter egg hunts, we hide eggs for children to find.
 For our modern Easter egg hunts, we hide special goodies inside each egg.
 Therefore, when children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.

 What are other Easter egg traditions?

 Every year, the White House hosts their annual Easter Egg Roll.
 Egg rolling is a symbolic reenactment of the stone rolling away from Christ’s tomb.
 At the White House, children are invited to roll their eggs across the lawn.
 At the end of the event, the children receive a commemorative wooden egg.

 Having its roots in the Greek Orthodox tradition, children across Europe and eastern countries play egg tapping.
 In its early days, red eggs were cracked together when people exchanged Easter greetings.
 Eventually, it evolved into a competitive game for children.
 The children are given hard-boiled eggs, and they hit each other’s eggs against one another.
-The winner is the child that has the intact egg at the end.
+The winner is the child that has an intact egg at the end.

 The history behind the Easter egg traditions are embedded in the roots of early Christianity.
 Understanding the different symbols of Easter eggs may give us something new to teach the children in our lives.